Huang-Ming Zuxun

-The Huang-Ming Zuxun (Ancestral Instructions of the Ming Emperor) were admonitions and exhortations left by the Hongwu Emperor Zhu Yuanzhang, the founder of the Chinese Ming dynasty, to his descendants.
+The Huang-Ming Zuxun (皇明祖訓, Ancestral Instructions of Imperial Ming) were admonitions and exhortations left by the Hongwu Emperor, the founder of the Ming dynasty, to his descendants.
 The text was composed in 1373 under the title Record of the Ancestor's Instructions; this was changed to Huang Ming Zu Xun during the publication of the 1395 edition.

 The book was divided into thirteen sections: